arockianirmal26/CreditCardTransactionsDataEngineeringProject/README.md

-# Credit Card Transactions - Stream/Batch Processing in AWS
+# Credit Card Fake/Authentic Transactions Reporting- Stream/Batch Processing in AWS

 # Introduction & Goals
 In this project, I took a credit card transaction dataset from Kaggle and I tried to built an end to end stream/batch pipeline (data collection, ETL, Reporting, etc.) in AWS using different AWS services.
 Below are the goals/use cases that I defined when I started with this project.